 The Adaptive Tool System, only on Cricut Maker, allows Cricut to design new tools that can be added as they are invented.
 This system has more control over tools, using advanced mathematical algorithms and a system of intricate brass gears designed to improve cutting precision.

 The Bonded Fabric Blade, which has a pink housing, cuts fabric with a stabilizer ironed onto the back to stiffen it.
 It works in Cricut Explore and Cricut Maker machines.
 Learn more about Cricut Blades.

 The Card Mat is specific to Cricut Joy.
 It allows you to create cards quickly and easily using pre-designed cards in Cricut Design Space.
 Learn more about the Card Mat.

 The carriage is the part of your Cricut machine that holds the blade and other tools.
 It moves back and forth along the roller bars.

 Older Cricut machines, like the Expression, used physical cartridges that had images to use in Cricut Design Space.
 The Maker, Explore, and Joy machines no longer need cartridges, but you might run across this term in Cricut Design Space when searching for images.
 Images may be grouped as a “digital cartridge,” meaning they are similar in nature and are often designed by the same artist.
+These were recently renamed as “image sets” in Design Space.
 Learn more about Cricut Cartridges.